Particular/docs.particular.net/serviceinsight/sequence-diagram/index.md

 Additional headers are used to determine endpoint names, message intent and other factors.
 [Read more about headers](/nservicebus/messaging/headers.md).

-Note: Because order of the processed messages are critical to the correctness of the sequence diagram, it is crucial to make sure that the machines running the endpoints have the correct time.
-An NTP server could be used to ensure time is correctly synchronized.
+Note: The order of operations is critical to the correctness of the sequence diagram.
+When the endpoints are running on more than one machine, it is crucial that the machines have synchronised clocks.
+This can be done using an NTP server.

 ## What is on the diagram